Nukesor/archivebot/README.md

 ## Stuff that's not working:

 - I don't get handle media files yet.
 Feel free to create a pull request for this.
-- There is probably something not working :D

 ## Installation and starting: